epfl-ada/ada-2022-project-adagang/README.md

 * What are the most successful negative tags?

 ## Additional Datasets
-Two Datasets are used in this project, but they represent the same data at different moments in time.

-The daily US YouTube trending videos are collected in those datasets.
-This [one](https://www.kaggle.com/datasets/datasnaek/youtube-new?select=USvideos.csv) collects the videos from 2017 to 2018 and this [other one](https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset?select=US_youtube_trending_data.csv) collects videos from 2020 to 2022.
+We use a daily US YouTube trending videos [dataset](https://www.kaggle.com/datasets/datasnaek/youtube-new?select=USvideos.csv), from 2017 to 2018.
 The data has been collected using the YouTube API.
 The data was previously scrapped using the information available on this [site](https://github.com/mitchelljy/Trending-YouTube-Scraper/tree/master/output)

 List of words are also used to determine the presence of style of the content.